junksamiad/replies-engine/replies_engine_docs/lld/final_docs/lambdas_processing_flow.md

     *   It scans DynamoDB for conversations stuck in `processing_reply` state for longer than a defined threshold (e.g., 5 minutes, longer than max expected processing time).
     *   It resets the status of stalled conversations to a distinct state like `processing_timeout` and logs a warning for investigation.
 This prevents permanent locks.

-### 4.3 Handler Error Response Logic (Stage 1 - `webhook_handler`)
+### 4.3 Handler Error Response Logic (Stage 1 - `StagingLambda`)

-The `webhook_handler` Lambda implements specific logic to handle errors detected during parsing or validation, ensuring correct retry behavior for webhook providers like Twilio.
+The `StagingLambda` implements specific logic to handle errors detected during parsing or validation, ensuring correct retry behavior for webhook providers like Twilio.

 1.  **Internal Error Reporting:** Functions within the Lambda's modules (e.g., `core/validation.py`) detect specific errors (e.g., conversation not found, transient DB issue) and return a standard dictionary indicating failure, including an `error_code` (e.g., `CONVERSATION_NOT_FOUND`, `DB_TRANSIENT_ERROR`) and a descriptive `message`.
 2.  **Response Builder Suggestion:** The main `handler` function receives this error information.
 It uses a utility (`utils/response_builder.py`) to translate the `error_code` into a *suggested*, standard HTTP response structure.
 This builder contains a mapping from internal error codes to default HTTP status codes (e.g., `CONVERSATION_NOT_FOUND` -> 404, `DB_TRANSIENT_ERROR` -> 503) and formats a standard JSON error body.